 Montezuma will be my main commander with a sub commander and a priest base.
 I think I'll allow armies with a religious element to have extra hit points, probably just one per unit.
 Whether a religious leader is present will be based on an 'either or' dice roll so only one army per scenario will get one.
 I have a nice mounted Cardinal set for my European armies to use.

-Scenery pieces by Scotia Grendel.
+These resin scenery pieces are by Scotia Grendel.

 The Aztec swordsmen units are made up of ten miniatures each to highlight the Aztecs' numerical superiority over Europeans.
 These miniatures are all experienced warriors.